lsu-ddem/intro-to-esports/content/1_Professional Esports/_index.md

 ---
-title: "Professional Esports"
+title: Professional Esports
 weight: 2
 ---
 ## Unit Description:

-lorem ipsum test test
+D﻿uring the Professional Esports segment, students will understand how the esports ecosystem functions at the highest level across various games.